 Representative of the lapbooks for the Apologia Young Explorer Science courses is the Flying Creatures of the Fifth Day Lapbook.
 It helps students in grades 2-7 create a beautiful version of the notebook they would otherwise be compiling for this Apologia science course.
 The lapbook covers all activities except those for older students and the major experiments and activities like a scavenger hunt.

 Other lapbooks from A Journey Through Learning cover topics across the curriculum, including history, science, Bible, math, studies of chapter books, seasons, and unit studies.
 Some of these are to be used alongside other books or resources, and some contain their own study guides and are stand-alone products.

 The publisher tells me their best seller is Inside My Body, a stand-alone lapbook with study guide for students in grades 2 through 7 to study the human body.
 It includes pages with text-like material interspersed between the lapbook creation activities.
-Enrichment pages at the back include a list of extra reading material, a book log, a book report form, a unique “NICK” list form that students can use organize information, an outline forms, and narration forms.
+Enrichment pages at the back include a list of extra reading material, a book log, a book report form, a unique “NICK” list form that students can use to organize information, outline forms, and narration forms.